 Philippine Days features entertainment by a wide range of Filipino and other local artists and performing arts groups.
 A couple of years ago there were short promotional concerts by the Day Trippers – a Beatles Tribute Band – and the Music of ABBA by the group ARRIVAL.

-A couple of years ago there was also a special guest appearance by the Filipino actor Richard Gomez, and performances by numerous other singers, bands and dance groups, as well as just random people from the audience from time to time.
+A few years ago there was also a special guest appearance by the Filipino actor Richard Gomez, and performances by numerous other singers, bands and dance groups, as well as just random people from the audience from time to time.

-For more information about the Filipino event, see the Philippine Days Festival website.
+For more information about the Filipino event, see the Philippine Days Festival Facebook page.

 For other festivals and major events at other times of the year, check out Vancouver’s Festivals and Events Calendar.
 And for ideas on other things to do while in the area, check out Vancouver’s North Shore.